 1. Install the Kinect for Windows SDK v2.0 or Kinect Runtime.
 The download link is below.

-2. Download and install the Speech Platform Runtime v11 (both x86 and x64 versions), as well as the needed language pack (en-US).
-The download links are below.
+2. Download and install the Speech Platform Runtime v11 (both x86 and x64 versions).
+The download link is below.

 Please mind you don’t need to replace the models in the Mocap-Animator with your own, just to utilize the recorded animation(s).
 Instead, use the retargeting capabilities of Unity animation system Mecanim, like this: